ShipEngine/connect-website/native-rendering/documents-designer/data-source.md

 1. For now limited JSONPath syntax can be used.
 Notice that filter **expressions are not supported** yet.
 2. The leading `$.` or `.` or `@` is mandatory.
 One of these has to be used to differentiate variables from JSONPath syntax.
 ### Exception:
-Special leading char `@` can be use as reference to current object but not in all cases.
-It depends of document type: e.g. for Package document type we can use `@package` reference to handle date from each package consecutively from multi packages shipment.
+Special leading character `@` can be used as reference to current object, but not in all cases.
+It depends on the document type.
+For instance, for Package document type we can use `@package` reference to handle date from each package consecutively in multi package shipment.

 3. Root element can be start from `$.` or `.`
 4. Relative nested object path have to be start from `.`